Noel A. Smith and his descendants have resided on and farmed property along Lebanon Road since 1879.

 Noel was among the first to cultivate his land by the use of tractors and other mechanical farm machinery.
 In 1921 he installed a Delco plant for electric lighting.
 Later, he added butane fuel for cooking, water into his home, barns and feedlots, scales, gasoline pumps, and indoor plumbing.
 Noel was very far-sighted and provided improvements which were not common until twenty years after his death in 1939.

-Noel would be very honored to see this beautiful school that has been build and named for him, but his greatest pleasure would be to know that the young minds of so many children will be enriched on the land that he loved so much.
+Noel would be very honored to see this beautiful school that has been built and named for him, but his greatest pleasure would be to know that the young minds of so many children will be enriched on the land that he loved so much.